By Stacey Faris, Army Spouse

 We can take to help facilitate a better interaction between the pre-move inspectors, packers, and movers you will come into contact with as part of your PCS process.
-It all starts with the Mover’s Notice, now available for download on our site.
+It all starts with the Mover’s Notice.

 As you pass this notice to everyone who will come into contact with your items, you are putting the proverbial ball in their court.
 It is up to them to decide what type of grade they will receive.

 Pack lovingly, transport carefully, and communicate effectively; your grade will no doubt reflect a great user experience.
 Damage or lose items, blame the family for problems, and brush off claims; your grade will show all potential future customers as well as transportation offices that the service provided was substandard.

 Good reviews will help to build a business.
 Bad reviews, could lead to termination of contracts and loss of future potential business.